B. Mario Pinto appointed UM’s new Vice-President (Research and International)

 The following is a message from President Michael Benarroch:

-I am thrilled to announce the appointment of Dr. B. Mario Pinto as the University of Manitoba’s next Vice-President (Research and International).
+I am thrilled to announce the appointment of Dr. B. Mario Pinto as the University of Manitoba’s new Vice-President (Research and International).

-Dr. Pinto is currently serving as Director of the Gold Coast Health & Knowledge Precinct, in Queensland, Australia, having recently served as Deputy Vice-Chancellor Research at Griffith University, Australia.
-Dr. Pinto will assume his position at UM on October 1, 2022.
+Dr. Pinto previously served as Director of the Gold Coast Health & Knowledge Precinct, in Queensland, Australia, and as Deputy Vice-Chancellor Research at Griffith University, Australia.
+Dr. Pinto assumed his position at UM on October 1, 2022.

 Dr. Pinto also brings a breadth of experience in research commercialization, as one of the founding members of the Centre for Drug Research and Development, VentureLabs® and Venture Connection, and as a primary advocate for the inception of the Canada Accelerator Incubator Program (CAIP).

 Dr. Pinto will seek to bring diverse voices and research perspectives to the forefront at the University of Manitoba, building on his work as Chair of the 11th International Gender Summit which focused on the theme of Pluralism, Ethnicity & Inclusion – Canadian Values in a Global Context.
 Dr. Pinto remains a strong advocate of collaboration between arts and sciences as a pathway to productive change.

 I would also like to take this opportunity to recognize Dr. Digvir Jayas for his steadfast guidance as Vice-President (Research and International).
 Dr. Jayas helped to achieve record levels of research income for UM, initiated the Transformational Partnerships program to enhance collaborations with Manitoba industry, and his inspirational approach to engaging youth in science and research through the annual SET Day program has brought a whole new generation of innovative thinkers to the University of Manitoba.